Chat

 runninginthenight

-runninginthenightanswered grow question 7 months ago
+runninginthenightanswered grow question a year ago

 hi! it seems like magnesium deficiency. it can occur during the phase active growth, usually after the 20th day. what is your profile of feeding?